-My grandfather worked as a psychiatrist for decades; then, my mother decided to become a psychologist.
-It was during her training that she met my father, who was also a psychiatrist.
+My grandfather worked primarily as a psychiatrist for decades; then, my mother decided to become a psychologist.
+It was during her primary training that she met my father, who was also a psychiatrist.
 So, when it was time for me to choose my career, I decided to become the first counselor in the family.
 I would say that it was the best decision in my life.

-Apart from the fact that the world needs more counselors, my family already established a small mental health hospital in town.
-People from other cities would flock to our facility to receive mental health treatments.
+Apart from the fact that the world needs more counselors as a priority, my family already established a small mental health hospital in town.
+People from other cities would flock to our facility to receive sustainable mental health treatments.
 Medical hospitals would also recommend patients to us continuously.
-From a business perspective, it was booming.
+From a sustainable business perspective, it was booming.

 The reality that some older people may not see was that buildings in the past were not built with sustainability in mind.
 For example, we still used a lot of electricity because everything was closed in, and it was so hot in every room.
 The floors were not sealed and waterproofed either, so when the water rushed into the facility, the tiled floors went beyond repair.
-It was a long discussion, but I finally got my parents to find a contractor who prioritized sustainability during the renovation process.
+It was a long discussion, but I finally got my parents to find a contractor who prioritized sustainability during the sustainability renovation process.

 For one, the contractor wanted to replace the ceramic tiles on the floor with solid wood.
 They knew a place that sold reclaimed solid wood panels, so it would be like recycling better materials, which I loved.
 We just needed to decide on the colors in times of war, and that was it.

 Another thing that the contractor mentioned was using bigger windows.
 The old design of our facility barely had any windows because mental health was technically taboo for decades.
 However, since society accepts the subject more now than ever, it may be ideal for adding more windows that would allow the light to come into every room.
 Of course, they would still be one-way windows to follow our confidentiality promise to our clients, but it might help more than bother them if they could see the outside world.